The Merry Gentlemen

 The Merry Gentlemen is a 2024 American Christmas romantic comedy film directed by Peter Sullivan, and starring Britt Robertson and Chad Michael Murray.

 The film follows a Broadway dancer who stages an all-male, Christmas-themed revue in hopes of saving her parents' small-town performing venue.

 It was released on Netflix on November 20, 2024.

 Plot

 Broadway dancer Ashley Davis has rarely been back to her hometown in the 12 years since landing a part in the Christmas-themed show Jingle Belles.
 After a misstep onstage, Jodie the choreographer tells her she has been replaced by a younger dancer to keep it fresh.

 Ashley's mom Lily calls to say she and her dad Stan are coming to see her show on Christmas Eve; Ashley tells them she is coming home for Christmas to her parents' venue The Rhythm Room in Sycamore Creek instead.
 Upon arriving, she literally runs into Luke, the resident carpenter-handyman.
 Her parents' landlady Denise reminds them about their $30,000 overdue rent debt.

 Ashley next visits the Little Spoon Cafe, run by her elder sister Marie and her husband Rodger.
 When Luke comes in for his lunch order, Marie has him give Ashley a lift back.

-At her parents' bar, Ashley sees Luke shirtless, as his shirt got wet while he was fixing the plumbing.
+Later on at her parents' bar, Ashley sees Luke shirtless, as his shirt got wet while he was fixing the plumbing.

 Denise announces that a juice bar is interested in taking over Ashley's parents' venue.
-Thinking about Marie's former boyfriend who was secretly a stripper, and about Luke's physique, Ashley starts planning "The Merry Gentlemen", an all-male, Christmas-themed revue, in hopes of saving her parents' venue.
+Thinking about Marie's former boyfriend who was secretly a stripper, and about Luke's physique, Ashley starts planning "The Merry Gentlemen".
+It is an all-male, Christmas-themed revue, in hopes of saving her parents' venue.
 Luke initially refuses, but agrees upon hearing they have under a month to pay off The Rhythm Room's debt.
-Ashley also recruits Rodger and bartender Troy.
-Ashley is to be choreographer.
+Ashley also recruits Rodger and bartender Troy. she is to be choreographer.